 A Hyde home has given Melanie and her family the financial stability and security they desperately needed, after years of uncertainty living in private rented accommodation.

-Melanie, who has lived in Maidstone for 17 years, was forced to move four times in six years, juggling four jobs and racking up thousands of pounds in debt, as she struggled to make ends meet, while paying expensive rent and tenancy fees each time she moved.
+Melanie, was forced to move four times in six years, juggling four jobs and racking up thousands of pounds in debt, as she struggled to make ends meet, paying expensive rent and tenancy fees each time she moved.

-Melanie met a new partner and they have three-year-old daughter.
+Melanie met a new partner and had a daughter.
 The family continued to struggle financially because she and her partner both work (Melanie is part-time nursery worker and he is a forklift driver), so they were not entitled to any benefits.
 This also meant, despite sometimes having just £10 a week for food, they could not be referred to a foodbank.
 They also could not afford school uniform and Christmas presents were donated by the Salvation Army.

 The family’s situation was becoming desperate but fortunately, after six years on the waiting list, they finally qualified for social housing and moved into their Hyde home in November 2018.
 With rent just over half of what she was paying before, Melanie says the family is much better-off and no longer has to rely on friends and loans for essentials.
 But she adds that the benefits are not just financial.